jelni/python-discord-pixels/README.md

 python pixels.py token1 token2 ...
 ```

+You can also set the `PIXELS_TOKENS` environment variable to `token1:token2:...` and run the script without any arguments.

 It's not recommended to use more than 2 tokens, because you will get rate limited by Cloudflare.

+## Heroku

+You can run this script on [Heroku](https://heroku.com/).
+To do this add the `heroku/python` Buildpack and set the `PIXELS_TOKENS` environment variable.